-The thick-shelled mussel (Unio crassus) is a freshwater mussel with a thick, elliptical shell that grows to 4-7 centimeters in length.
-The species lives mainly in running water with sand and gravel bottoms and is found in Sweden in a few areas in the eastern parts of the country, from Skåne to Dalarna.
+The thick-shelled mussel (Unio crassus) is a freshwater mussel with a thick, elliptical shell that grows to a lenght of 4-7 centimeters.
+The species mainly lives in running waters with sand and gravel bottoms and is found only in a few areas in eastern Sweden, from Skåne to Dalarna.

 Thick-shelled mussel can live up to 90 years.

-It feeds by filtering water and has a complex life cycle that includes a parasitic stage where the larvae, known as glochidia, attach to the gills of host fish where they develop into small mussels.
-Possible host fish in Sweden include minnows, stonefish and lionfish.
-The tiny mussels then release their gills and live for several years buried in sediment before becoming adults.
-Thick-shelled river mussel can live up to 90 years.
+It feeds by filtering water and has a complex life cycle that includes a parasitic stage in which the larvae, known as glochidia, attach to the gills of host fish where they develop into small mussels.
+Possible host fish in Sweden include minnows, bullhead and bleak.
+Once developed, the juvenile mussels then detach from the host fish and live for several years buried in sediment before becoming adults.
+The thick-shelled river mussel can live up to 90 years.

 Critically endangered species

-Thick-shelled clam is highly threatened, both in Sweden and internationally, due to acidification, eutrophication and physical impacts on its habitat.
-Human impact such as regulation, dredging and stream cleaning have destroyed important benthic habitats, and agriculture contributes to deteriorating water quality.
-In addition, the survival of the species is affected by the decline of host fish, leading to a lack of recruitment of young mussels which in the long run causes mussel populations to slowly die out.
+Thick-shelled river mussel is highly threatened, both in Sweden and internationally, due to acidification, eutrophication and physical impacts on its habitat.
+Human impact such as river regulation, dredging and clearing have destroyed important benthic habitats, and agriculture contributes to deteriorating water quality.
+In addition, the survival of the species is affected by the decline of host fish populations, resulting a lack of recruitment of juvenile mussels which over timeja, faktiskt både Lukas, Karin och Juilis causes mussel populations to slowly die out.

 Host fish help

-The species is protected under the EU’s Species and Habitats Directives, which requires the establishment of Special Areas of Conservation, and measures are needed to strengthen stocks.
-One way is to catch host fish and put them in tubs with pregnant mussels to help more larvae attach to their gills.
-They are then released back into the watercourse where the larvae can grow into small mussels that drop and burrow into the bottom.
-After a few years, they have developed into adult mussels and can contribute to reproduction.
+The species is protected by law in Sweden and listed under the EU’s Species and Habitats Directives, which requires the establishment of Special Conservation Areas, and actions to strengthen populations.
+One effective method is to catch host fish and place them in tanks with gravid mussels to increase the chance of larvae attaching to the fish gills.
+The fish are then released back into the river where the larvae can grow into small mussels that drop of and burrow themselves into the bottom.
+After a few years, they develop into adult mussels and can contribute to reproduction.